SENTHILAMUTHAN/AmazonE2E/README.md

 ## Conclusion
 This project demonstrates the use of Selenium WebDriver and Cucumber for automating end-to-end scenarios on the Amazon website.
-The implementation includes best practices such as the Page Object Model design pattern and proper wait mechanisms to ensure reliable and maintainable test scripts.